CatsCrdl

 Conclusion

-In this piece, I’ve stated my definitions for the critical frameworks of allowlist and denylist detections, each with its distinct characteristics and applications.
+We’ve gone over the differences between allowlist and denylist rules and some examples of each.
+Hopefully I’ve convinced you that all of your detections can be delineated into one of these two categories.
 These are not mere theoretical constructs; they are practical tools that help us navigate the complex landscape of cybersecurity threats and defenses.
 They force us to ask the right questions about our systems, understand our adversaries, and articulate our defensive strategies with clarity and precision.

 The choice between allowlist and denylist is a strategic one, reflecting our understanding of the threat landscape and our systems’ architecture.
 It’s about making informed choices, leveraging the strengths of both methodologies to build robust and resilient defenses.
 As you continue on your journey as a detection engineer, I hope you use this framework to make informed and justifiable decisions as you work towards building more secure systems.